-Complainant shall mean an individual who is alleged to be the victim.

-Respondent shall mean an individual alleged to be the perpetrator of the discriminatory conduct.

-Discrimination shall mean to treat individuals differently, or to harass or victimize based on a protected classification including race, color, age, creed, religion, sex, sexual orientation, genetic information, ancestry, national origin, marital status, pregnancy, or handicap/disability.
+- 1. Complainant shall mean an individual who is alleged to be the victim. - 2.
+Respondent shall mean an individual alleged to be the perpetrator of the discriminatory conduct. - 3.
+Discrimination shall mean to treat individuals differently or to harass or victimize based on a protected classification, including but not necessarily limited to race, color, age, creed, religion, sex, sexual orientation, ancestry, national origin, marital status, pregnancy, or handicap/disability.

-Harassment is a form of discrimination based on the protected classifications listed in this policy consisting of unwelcome conduct such as graphic, written, electronic, verbal or nonverbal acts including offensive jokes, slurs, epithets and name-calling, ridicule or mockery, insults or put-downs, offensive objects or pictures, physical assaults or threats, intimidation, or other conduct that may be harmful or humiliating or interfere with a person's school or school-related work performance, including when:
+Harassment (continued) is a form of discrimination based on the protected classifications listed in this policy consisting of unwelcome conduct, such as graphic, written, electronic, verbal, or nonverbal acts including offensive jokes, slurs, epithets and name-calling, ridicule or mockery, insults or put-downs, offensive objects or pictures, physical assaults or threats, intimidation, or other conduct that may be harmful or humiliating or interfere with a person's school or school-related performance when such conduct is: